dltoth/SystemClock/README.md

 ## Basic Usage ##

-The three main classes that make up this library can be used to develop an NTP synchronized system clock.
+The three main classes that make up this library are used to develop an NTP synchronized [SystemClock](https://github.com/dltoth/SystemClock/blob/main/src/SystemClock.h).

-The <b><i>Instant</i></b> class represents a point on the NTP timescale described above as seconds since Jan 1, 1900 00:00:00 (See [NTP Background](#ntp-background) for a detailed discussion on the NTP timescale). <i>Instant</i> has a complete set of operators for addition, subtraction, comparison, and division by integer, all used in computing the NTP clock offset. <i>Instant</i> also has useful conversions between the NTP timescale and date/time, as well as formatted printing to a char buffer.
+The [Instant](https://github.com/dltoth/SystemClock/blob/main/src/Instant.h)</i></b> class represents a point on the NTP timescale described above as seconds since Jan 1, 1900 00:00:00 (See [NTP Background](#ntp-background) for a detailed discussion on the NTP timescale). <i>Instant</i> has a complete set of operators for addition, subtraction, comparison, and division by integer, all used in computing the NTP clock offset. <i>Instant</i> also has useful conversions between the NTP timescale and date/time, as well as formatted printing to a char buffer.

-The <b><i>Timestamp</i></b> class is a combination of <i>Instant</i> with a millisecond timestamp.
+The [Timestamp](https://github.com/dltoth/SystemClock/blob/main/src/Timestamp.h)</i></b> class is a combination of <i>Instant</i> with a millisecond timestamp.
 Together these two classes can be used to keep track of elapsed time on a host system.

-The <b><i>NTPTime</i></b> class provides the interface to an NTP time service for synchronization.
+The [NTPTime](https://github.com/dltoth/SystemClock/blob/main/src/NTPTime.h)</i></b> class provides the interface to an NTP time service for synchronization.
 The following lines of code will create a timestamp, synchronize it with NTP, and keep it updated:

 ```
    #include <SystemClock.h>